bmorris458/market/README.markdown

 ##Model

 Underneath the System, the top-level actors are the Router (a.k.a.
-"Guardian"), the QueryProcessor ("MrEcho"), the CommandProcessor ("Sarge"), and the Reaper ("Otto").
+"Guardian"), the CommandProcessor ("Sarge"), and the Reaper ("Otto").
+Underneath Sarge is the QueryProcessor ("MrEcho").

 Otto watches any actor that sends a WatchMe request.
 Currently, Otto only watches Sarge.

 Guardian routes incoming HttpRequests, directing PUT requests (commands) to Sarge, and GET requests (queries) to MrEcho.
 Guardian only waits for a response after sending a query.

+Sarge creates MrEko, then introduces it to Guardian so Guardian can send queries.
 Upon receiving a command, Sarge performs any validation implemented, and then transforms successful commands into events, which it sends to MrEcho.

 MrEcho maintains the current state of records.
 Upon receiving a query, it responds to the sender with the query result success or an error message failure.
 Upon receiving an event, it applies the event to the current state.

-For example purposes, a Tester actor is also created under System, which sends PUT requests directly to Guardian to populate the records.
-Querys can then be generated in a web browser by navigating to localhost:8080 and using the provided links.
+For example purposes, Commands and Queries can be generated in a web browser by navigating to localhost:8080 and using the provided links.

 ##Design Considerations/Assumptions